Chargers fire coach Mike McCoy after 2nd last-place finish

 McCoy had said in a postgame news conference he hoped to be back next year.
 He won't get that chance.

+McCoy was 27-37 in four seasons.
+The Chargers earned a wild-card berth in his first season, 2013, and beat Cincinnati in a road game before losing to Denver in the divisional round.
+The Chargers were 8-4 going into December 2014 before going 1-3 to miss the playoffs.

+They followed that by going 4-12 last year and 5-11 this year.

-John Spanos, the president of football operations, says in a statement that ''our team's disappointing performance has not matched this team's potential and has fallen short of the demanding standards that we seek to impose throughout our organization.''
+''Our team's disappointing performance has not matched this team's potential and has fallen short of the demanding standards that we seek to impose throughout our organization,'' John Spanos, the Chargers' president of football operations, said in a statement.''
+Spanos is the son of team chairman Dean Spanos and the grandson of owner Alex Spanos.

+John Spanos had a hand in hiring McCoy and general manager Tom Telesco in January 2013, after Norv Turner and A.J.
+Smith were fired.

 ---